Skip to main content

 MX heuristics

-Smart mode automatically detects your email providers via MX records and prioritizes their DKIM selectors.
-Faster and more relevant results.
+The tool detects your email providers via MX records and tests their selectors first.
+Faster, more relevant results than a blind scan.

 In-depth analysis